 - Self-hosting requires setup, maintenance, and hosting infrastructure

-- Smaller community compared to older analytics platforms
+- Smaller community compared to more established tools

 FAQ